LieberInstitute/dotdotdot/docs/mouse_vignette.md

 The above `prm` structure is default for the [rnascope_mouse](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/rnascope_mouse.m) function.
 When the [rnascope_mouse](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/rnascope_mouse.m) is run it produces the following output on command line explaining the process.

+The channel/dye names in the sample mouse data were wiped out when we cropped the images (since they were too big to version control on GitHub).
+Line #20 in [rnascope_mouse](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/rnascope_mouse.m) adds default channel names to these sample data, which should be commented out when using the code with real data.

 ```matlab
 >> rnascope_mouse(filename, toolbox)
 Reading Images:  1  of  72 Frames